AyanKhan-3119/Ecommerce_Website_Using_HTML-CSS/README.md

 # Webpage_FootWear

+FootWear_Webpage.zip contains all the css+html files that were required to built the website.
-A simple webpage for a shoe store with interactive hover effects.
+FootWear simple yes responsive webpage for a shoe store with interactive hover effects.
-Objective was just to display my front-end skills.
+The objective was to display my front-end skills.
-Webpage will work best if viewed on width higher than 1200px
+Media querires were also used to make the website responsive.